network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 This allows to create a stable state of working conditions during which the network is used at its nearly full capacity, without generating DoS-like traffic patterns (e.g., UDP flooding).
-When reaching these stable conditions (called "saturation") the latency on the network is stable enough to allow to measure the responsiveness during that time.
-Thus, the algorithm must detect when the network is reaching this point of saturation to trigger the latency probes.

 Finally, as end-user usage of the network evolves to newer protocols and congestion control algorithms, it is important that the working conditions also can evolve